cristobalehc/MLOps_task/README.md

-# MLOps_task
+# MLOps pipeline using vertex for MDS2022-1.

-This is a repository with a MLOps pipeline for the MLOps course MDS2022-1
+This is a repository with a MLOps pipeline for the MLOps course MDS2022-1.
+It will create a simple pipeline to train a logistic regression model and predict whether a song has a major or minor mode, based on song characteristics listed on Spotify.
+It will load and use a spotify dataset.

-It is made to run in vertex AI workbench, so it assumes that you are logged in your GCP account, and have a running workbench instance with notebooks.
+**Important note:** This repository assumes that you are logged in your GCP account, and have a running workbench instance with notebooks.

 To try it out, make sure to follow these steps: